edgedb/easy-edgedb/README.md

 - `DISTINCT`

-Change `SELECT` to `SELECT DISTINCT` to get only unique results.
+`DISTINCT` is easy: just change `SELECT` to `SELECT DISTINCT` to get only unique results.
 We can see that right now there are quite a few duplicates in our `Person` objects if we `SELECT Person.strength;`.
 It looks something like this:

 ```
 {5, 4, 4, 4, 4, 4, 10, 2, 2, 2, 2, 2, 2, 2, 7, 5}